"HMRC (or another creditor) has threatened a winding up petition against the business. What can we do about it? What is a winding up order procedure?"

 An Administration Order, if granted by the court, will "stay" or stop the winding up petition and prevent a winding up order being made and any other legal action (except with leave of court).

-If you decide to pay the debt, remember it will have increased because of the costs of the plaintiff (creditor).
+If the business pays the debt, remember it will have increased because of the costs of the plaintiff (creditor).
 The petitioner will want those costs paid too.

-What if we do not agree with the debt, or owe the debt claimed?
+What if we do not agree with the debt, or not owe the debt claimed?

 If the action is clearly unfair or an "abuse of court process" then you MUST take legal advice immediately.
 You may be able to legally prevent the petition from being advertised and indeed have it rescinded if it is considered an "abuse".
 We can provide advice on this and our legal partners can assist you rapidly to STOP the Gazette advert by seeking, in rare cases, an injunction to restrain advertisement or by way of formal negotiation with the petitioner as appropriate.
 Otherwise, in due course the petition hearing will be advertised in the London Gazette and the hearing will be heard in the High Court of Justice (Companies Court).

-If the petition has already been advertised then you could seek an adjournment of the hearing.
+If the petition has already been advertised then the business could seek an adjournment of the hearing.
 However, in order to do this you will need sound reason(s).
-We have a good working relationship with expert lawyers who can analyse your situation and help you to obtain an adjournment where appropriate.
+We have a good working relationship with expert lawyers who can analyse your situation and help you to obtain an adjournment where appropriate prices start at just £495.
+Call us on 08009700539.

 What is a petition advertisement?

-A media company came to us who had been served a winding up petition.
+Directors of a media company came to us, after it had been served a winding up petition.
 They did not realise the significance of the advertisement of the petition being a public event and within 24 hours their bank account was frozen and so they could not trade.
 In conjunction with our lawyers, we had to seek a validation order to unfreeze the bank account.
 In order to do this we had to produce, very quickly, a draft CVA along with forecasts.
 The order was granted and the petitioners were persuaded to support the CVA and withdraw the petition.
 The company has now entered a CVA with a return of 55p in the £1 to creditors whereas the expected recovery in liquidation was less than 5p.

 At this stage the bank will find out and they will generally FREEZE the company's bank account to prevent any "disposition" or sale of assets at undervalue or other illegal acts by the directors.
 This can paralyse the company and stop it trading.
 Actually it is not legally necessary for the bank to freeze the bank account, but most banks tend to do this.
 Important Note: Recently the banks have been employing agents to search the court register for companies that have had winding up petitions.
 This means that they can find out BEFORE the petition is advertised!
 Either way if you receive a petition you must ACT.